-‘Just Watch Me Rise’ – Farrell Confident he Emerges Victorious From Fight of the Year Contender - Irish Boxing
+‘Just Watch Me Rise’ – Farrell Confident he will beat Murphy and Steal the Show - Irish Boxing

 “I win this title,” he continues defiantly, “This is my opportunity.
 I deserve to be on this card.
 He probably is the favourite but I love being the underdog just watch me rise.”

-Making sure to retain the respectful vibe between the pair he adds: “I wish Colm and his team all the best in camp.
+Making sure to retain the respectful vibe between the pair he adds: “I wish Colm and his team all the best.
 We’ll will trade leather for 8 rounds and be good mates after, respect will be shown.”

 A Conlan fight night and all that comes with is something Farrell didn’t look like ever experiencing outside being a punter considering the number of false starts he had before turning over.